openstack/openstack-manuals/doc/admin-guide/source/shared-file-systems-quotas.rst

 Quota sets provide quota management support.

 To list the quotas for a project or user, use the :command:`manila quota-show` command.
-If you specify the optional :option:`--user` parameter, you get the quotas for this user in the specified project.
+If you specify the optional ``--user`` parameter, you get the quotas for this user in the specified project.
 If you omit this parameter, you get the quotas for the specified project.